AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

 1. [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account.
 You can choose to convert your user identifiers to any of the [available universal ID formats](source-about.md).

-   The source settings will include an auto-generated source key, wich you'll use in the next step.
+   The source settings will include an auto-generated source key, which you'll use in the next step.

 1. In Adobe Experience Platform, configure an Advertising DSP destination connection using the [!UICONTROL Source Key] that was generated in the DSP source settings.